 Our overall goal is to study the RDT&E funding dynamics across MDAPs with the intent of uncovering early indicators of interdependency risk so appropriate governance oversight methods can then be isolated.
 In this paper, we discuss the design and evaluation of automated text and image extraction techniques we have developed to extract features from various types of MDAP performance reports.
-In addition, we have developed two executable modules to identify RDT&E funding network of MDAPs (MNI\MOD) and to compute the weight of the links among the neighbor MDAPs (IID\MOD).
+In addition, we have developed two executable modules to identify RDT&E funding network of MDAPs (MNI_MOD) and to compute the weight of the links among the neighbor MDAPs (IID_MOD).
 In our continuing work, the output of these three modules would contribute to the state features and action space of the cascading risk-analysis model.
-We are also currently studying the correctness of the Feature Matrix generated in the ATIE\MOD algorithm (see the ATIE\MOD section).
-Also currently, the MNI\MOD and the IID\MOD produce network information and link weight state features through a manual process.
-We used these two modules to study a small MDAP network.
-However, given the large funding landscape of the MDAPs and the burgeoning size of their performance reports, these modules need to be automated to scale up our investigation.
-This will be part of our future work.
-We also plan to address the topic labeling problem (from Feature Computation section) in our future work.
+As part of our future work, we also plan to address the topic labeling problem.